 Research on Southeast Asian Buddhist Chant, Literature, and Manuscripts

-I received a BA in Religious Studies from Stanford University and a PhD in Buddhist Studies from UC Berkeley, where my dissertation focused on bark-paper manuscripts used for chanting to the dying in Cambodia.
-This website provides access to my academic publications as well as audio recordings, media appearances, syllabi, and digital tools.
-Various other publications accessible here include selected translations, liner notes, exhibit catalogs, and a libretto.
+I received a BA in Religious Studies from Stanford and a PhD in Buddhist Studies from UC Berkeley, where my dissertation focused on Cambodian chanting manuscripts.
+This website provides access to my publications as well as audio recordings, media appearances, syllabi, and digital tools.